-Actually a better choice is to deal with this question as an opportunity to apply a problem-solving approach: Understand the problem, analyze for root cause, develop alternative solutions, and select the best-fit approach.
+Actually, a better choice is to deal with this question as an opportunity to apply a problem-solving approach: Understand the problem, analyze for the root cause, develop alternative solutions, and select the best-fit approach.
 If a small organization doesn’t have the expert resources to guide this process, an outside consultant can help.

 An existing organization that has already attempted improvement methodologies can use the same systematic decision-making approach.
 In this case, historical information on what has worked and what didn’t work will also be part of the assessment data.

 The organization may recognize the need to choose an improvement methodology under many situations, such as these:

 - The leadership team is working on vision, strategy, and goals for the first time or as an annual process.

 - Customer feedback indicates a need for improvement.